How to Apply

 Overseas university choices

-Please ensure you read the university profiles and fact sheets for information on restrictions.
+Please ensure you do your research carefully, and read the university profiles and fact sheets for information on restrictions.

-You must apply for a place on Study Abroad via the on line application form.
-Please visit the link on the right hand side to take you to further information about applying and the form itself.
-Please note once the deadline has passed, the form will be removed.
+You must apply for a place on Study Abroad via the online application form.
+Please visit the link on the right hand side to take you to further information about applying and the application itself.
+Please note once the deadline has passed, the application will be unavailable.

-A personal statement is part of the application form and it is down to you what you write, there are no rules of what to write.
-This must be no more than 600 words.
+A personal statement is part of the application form and it is your choice what you write.
+Your personal statement must be no more than 600 words.

 Some ideas of what to include are below: